mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 A texture's width or height is not a power of two (e.g. 512, 1024, 2048, 4096).
 Non-power-of-two textures cannot be mipmapped correctly in most real-time engines and waste GPU memory.

-On Marketplace Strict mode this becomes an Error.
+A preset can raise this to an Error via a severity override.

 **Fix:** Resize the texture to the nearest power of two in an image editor before re-importing it into Blender.